 A medium carrot has about 500 mcg RAE of vitamin A, or 56% of the recommended daily intake!
 Furthermore, you could drink carrot juice to really boost your daily vitamin A intake.
 Carrots are among the richest foods in vitamin A.

 How much vitamin A do we need per day?

 The recommended daily intake of vitamin A is 900 mcg RAE and 700 mcg RAE for men and women, respectively.

 Only pregnant and lactating women need higher doses.

 RAE stands for Retinol Activity Equivalents.
 Actually, vitamin A from animal-based foods, plant-based foods, and dietary supplements isn’t absorbed at the same rate.

-Animal source foods and supplements contain a form of retinol.
+Animal foods and supplements contain vitamin A in a form of retinol.
 Retinol is easily metabolized by the body.
 The recommended daily dose refers to retinol.

 On the other hand, plant-based foods rich in vitamin A, such as carrots, contain carotenoids.
 But carotenoids aren’t metabolized as easily by the body.

 In fact, 1 mcg RAE is equivalent to:

 - 1 mcg retinol (animal foods or supplements), or